-After the Ghastly Prison mechanic, Gorseval will perform his Ghastly Rampage.
-Here it’s optional to perform slow defiance bar breaks to fill in any extra damage your group may be missing.
+After the Ghastly Prison mechanic, Gorseval will do his Ghastly Rampage.
+Here it’s optional to do slow defiance bar breaks to fill in any extra damage your group may be missing.

 From here you will run to (#8) and repeat the usual.
 On your run to (#8), be careful as more Ghastly Prisons will spawn on your way to the wall.

-As you return from the updraft, you will hold him for a short period of time and he will warp to the middle (#9).
+As you return from the updraft, you will hold him for a short time and he will warp to the middle (#9).

-It’s up to the group leader, but you may perform one more slow defiance bar break.
+It’s up to the group leader, but you may do one more slow defiance bar break.
 At this point you should be able to kill Gorseval where he stands.

-If the group decides not to push for slow break bars, the fourth updraft will be used.
-You will use the same stacking spots as the previous three markers.
+If the group decides not to push for slow break bars, the fourth updraft may be used if needed.
+You will use the same stacking spots as the earlier three markers.
 This will only happen if your group has good damage, with plenty of time left to push for the kill (#10).